Harvard-ATG/scalar-integration-tests/README.md

 ## Notes

 - The tests are as reliable as scalar itself and your network connection.
 They are not unit tests, and will not always produce the same results.
 - The final test is to delete the test book that is created during the tests.
-Sometimes, that sep may fail.
+Sometimes, that step may fail.
 In that case you will need to manually clean up the test book that was created.

 ### What has been omitted?